-No matter how hard you try, every holiday season there's someone on your shopping list that you wait until the last minute to find the perfect gift for.
-As stores get busier and deadlines approach quickly, you may be thinking about giving the gift of cash.
-Money makes for a great last minute gift, especially for those people who are difficult to shop for.
+If your gift list is ripe with people who are difficult to shop for, money offers a range of last-minute gift ideas from gift cards to eGifts to just plain cash.
 Who isn't excited to receive a little extra spending money?
-However, giving cash as a gift can feel a little... well... unthoughtful or lazy.
+However, giving cash as a gift can feel a little..., well..., unthoughtful or lazy.
 That's why we wanted to give you some creative ideas to help make giving money as a gift a lot more exciting.

-Make a Money Notepad
+Make a money notepad

 Are you crafty?
 This idea will take a couple of tools, but once completed it is a really fun way to give a stack of bills.
 You can get crisp bills by either going to your local community financial institution or by taking an iron to them.
-If you do iron your bills, make sure that your spray them with water first and use the lowest setting on your iron.
+If you do iron your bills, make sure that you spray them with water first and use the lowest setting on your iron.

-Make a "Crappy" Gift
+Make a "crappy" gift

 On the other hand, you can always hide money in something the actually like.
 At first they’ll think you have given them a mason jar filled with their favorite candy.
 But wait — there’s a cardboard tube inside with a roll of bills!
 Chocolate boxes work, too.
 Just replace a few nuggets with rolled-up bills.
 This way they’ll get two things they really want.

 Let's face it.
 Every time we get a card, no matter how old we are, part of us is hoping that there is cash inside.
 Why not own it?
-You can go the classic route of putting money in a card, but spicing things up by adding some humor to the messaging.
+You can go the classic route of putting money in a card, but try spicing things up by adding some humor to the message.

-Give Them a Change
+Give them a change

-For children, that will feel more exciting and it will let them work on their counting skills.
+For children, that many pennies will feel more exciting and it will let them work on their counting skills.
 Just make sure you don't take it to one of those grocery store change machines as they take a percent to count your coins.
 Your community bank or credit union is a much smarter choice for converting coins to cash.

 If someone asks for "cold, hard cash" then give it to them in the most literal sense.
 Freeze the money in a block of ice.
 To do this, you will want to take a container and fill it halfway with water.
 Put it in the freezer.
 Once frozen, put the bill on top and cover with a little bit of water and return it to the freezer.
 Once this layer has frozen, you can fill the rest of the container with water and complete your ice block.

-Turn it Into a Game
+Turn it into a game

 Is there any better feeling than finding money?
 Well, you can recreate some of that excitement by turning your gift into a scavenger hunt.
 Instead of putting money in a card, put a clue as to where they should look to find the next clue or the cash.
 Just make sure you don't put it someplace where the money could be stolen or destroyed.

-Put it to Work
+Put it to work

 A greenback concealed in a balloon is a fun and festive way to deliver your gift.
 You can even turn it into a game.
 Make it exciting with a living-room balloon drop, and send the kids scurrying to pop them all and collect their cash.